 A tremendous ad, to be sure.
 However, if you didn’t watch closely, you may be wondering what such a sensual commercial has to do with mathematics.
 Watch again if you missed it – it may help to watch it full screen, although the quality gets muddy.

 Did you catch it the second time?
 When the camera cuts to the Asian kid sitting at his desk, right before he starts to charm Mrs. Hunter, you’ll notice that he has a poster on his wall filled with mathematics.
 There are 5 equations on the poster, but most are probably too difficult to make out from the Youtube copy.
-I was fortunate enough to see this ad . . . → Read More: Math on TV: Halls Refresh
+I was fortunate enough to see this ad on television, and . . . → Read More: Math on TV: Halls Refresh

 Earlier this month, Wired published an article written by Daniel Roth, enticingly titled “Making Geeks Cool Could Reform Education.”
 It serves as an interesting counterpoint to the commonly used argument that the best way to reform education is to better integrate it with the most current technology, so that going to school feels less like going to school and more like playing video games (family friendly ones, of course).